We really Raised the Roof!

 If you have any news that celebrates the achievement of learning in any way or provides useful information about learning opportunities, email us at email@example.com and attach an image or two if possible (please read our image policy statement).

-This entry was posted on Wednesday, July 14th, 2010 at 7:15 am and is filed under Achievement by Pupils, Achievement by Schools, Achievement by Staff, Arts, Community, DLP News, Dawlish Community College, Exminster Primary School, Kenn Primary School, Kenton Primary School, Oaklands Park School, School Plays and Performances, Starcross Primary School, Westcliff Primary School.
+This entry was posted on Wednesday, July 14th, 2010 at 7:15 am and is filed under Achievement by Pupils, Achievement by Schools, Achievement by Staff, Arts, Community, Dawlish Community College, DLP News, Exminster Primary School, Kenn Primary School, Kenton Primary School, Oaklands Park School, School Plays and Performances, Starcross Primary School, Westcliff Primary School.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.